-The following example reads a single element from the fp stream into the array pointed to by buf.#include <stdio.h> ... size_t elements_read; char buf; FILE *fp; ... elements_read = fread(buf, sizeof(buf), 1, fp); ...
+The following example transfers a single 100-byte fixed length record from the fp stream into the array pointed to by buf.#include <stdio.h> ... size_t elements_read; char buf; FILE *fp; ... elements_read = fread(buf, sizeof(buf), 1, fp); ...

 If a read error occurs, elements_read will be zero but the number of bytes read from the stream could be anything from zero to sizeof(buf)-1.